openstack/openstack-manuals/doc/common/glossary.rst

    scoped token

-      An Identity service API access token that is associated with a specific project.
+      An Identity service API access token that is associated with a single scope of operation.
+This token provides access based on defined scopes, which can vary depending on the level of access required.
+Scopes can include system-level access, domain-level access, or
+      project-specific access.

    scrubber